AO-StreetArt/Aesel/docs/pages/loading.rst

 Loading Scene Assets
 ~~~~~~~~~~~~~~~~~~~~

+Now that we have our scene, We query for Assets related to the scene:

+.. include:: _examples/asset/asset_relationship_query.rst

-Now that we have our scene, we issue an Asset Retrieval Message for each key listed in the 'assets' field:
+we issue an Asset Retrieval Message for each asset listed in the response:

 .. include:: _examples/asset/asset_get.rst